Esri/arcgis-maps-sdk-java-samples/display-information/update-graphics/README.md

 ##How to use the sample##
 Update Graphic's Location:
-  - Click on a graphic, then click the update location button
+  - click on a graphic, then click the update location button
-  - Now click a new location on the map to move graphic
+  - now click a new location on the map to move graphic

 Update Graphic's Description:
-  - Click on a graphic, then click the update description button
+  - click on a graphic, then click the update description button
-  - Enter a new description and click ok
+  - enter a new description and click ok

 Update Graphic's Symbol:
-  - Click on a graphic, then choose a symbol from the update symbol drop down box
+  - click on a graphic, then choose a symbol from the update symbol drop down box

 ![](UpdateGraphics.png)